Take That (TV series): Program synopsis and significance

-Take That was a slapstick comedy series set in an unruly schoolroom; one of the earliest such series produced for Australian television, and is sometimes considered to be Australia’s first, regularly scheduled sitcom.
+Take That was a slapstick comedy series set in an unruly schoolroom; one of the earliest such series produced for Australian television, and is sometimes considered to be Australia's first, regularly scheduled sitcom.

 The series was produced by Crawford Productions, who made several other pioneering 1950s series, like the game show Wedding Day and the children's show Peters Club (also featuring Joff Ellen), at the Channel 7 studios in Dorcas Street, South Melbourne, before live audiences.

-The program, inspired by a popular radio show and the BBC’s Whack-O!, was notable for its unpredictable stunts and pranks featuring noisy sound effects, onstage smokebombs and fireworks.
+The program, inspired by a popular radio show and the BBC's Whack-O!, was notable for its unpredictable stunts and pranks featuring noisy sound effects, onstage smokebombs and fireworks.

 Cast

 Cast included the portly British comic actor Philip Stainton as the schoolmaster, and naughty local students Irene Hewitt, Frank Rich, Keith Eden, and Joff Ellen.

 The archival status of the show (which was broadcast live) is not clear; although Kinescope recording existed, many early Australian broadcasts of the period were not recorded.
-Former Crawfords’ staffer Ian Crawford has said that the program was kinescoped, but that no footage survives.
+Former Crawfords' staffer Ian Crawford has said that the program was kinescoped, but that no footage survives.

 Scheduling

-For some time the series aired in a 15-minute time-slot 7:00PM on Wednesday, was preceded by a brief newscast and followed by another 15-minute series titled Teenage Mailbag at 7:15PM, itself followed at 8:00PM by an American program (The Adventures of Rin Tin Tin).
-At some point in 1959, the series aired on Saturday at 5:30PM, preceded by These Were Hits (consisting of clips from the series Hit Parade) and followed at 5:45PM by Cavalcade of Sport.
+For some time the series aired in a 15-minute time-slot 7:00 p.m. on Wednesday, was preceded by a brief newscast and followed by another 15-minute series titled Teenage Mailbag at 7:15 p.m., itself followed at 8:00 p.m. by an American program (The Adventures of Rin Tin Tin).
+At some point in 1959, the series aired on Saturday at 5:30 p.m., preceded by These Were Hits (consisting of clips from the series Hit Parade) and followed at 5:45 p.m. by Cavalcade of Sport.